 Swing Set– Swing set is the original and best dune swing.
 Originally put in place as a memorial for a good friend and fellow duner Art Wood.
 It has evolved as people have added a grill, tether ball, and volleyball net.
 Art was driven by family and was always there to help everyone he came in touch with.
 The swing set is now a major destination in the dunes and will attract thousands on a busy weekend.
 Many have seen videos of people jumping or crashing the double at the top of the dune.
 The swing set is located in the same valley as the Flag pole just head southwest from flag pole.

-Flag Pole– Flag pole was added to air dropped box from general Pattons army as they trained to enter World War II.
+Flag Pole– The box was originally air dropped from general Pattons army as they trained to enter World War II.
 The flag pole itself was placed on the box in 2000 as a memorial for Chuck Boardmanville of the Boardmanville Trading Post.
 Your local Watering hole found just east of the train tracks at wash 10.
-The flag pole now is the spot for my favorite weekend of the dune season, The veterans ceremony celebration will draw tens of thousands to the middle of the dunes to honor our veterans.
+The flag pole now is the spot for one my favorite weekend of the dune season, The veterans ceremony celebration will draw tens of thousands to the middle of the dunes to honor our veterans and current military members.
+They change out the flag for a new one on the Saturday closes to veterans day

 China Wall– This is commonly referred to as the steepest dune located in Glamis.
 This is true challenge of horsepower to make it to the top.
 Many will access here through the dunes but some may come from the washes.
 If you travel to wash 22 and then head west you will run into the small valley that houses China Wall.
 This is the most popular southern most hill in Glamis.
 There are 2 hills further south covered below.

 The Wall/ Ceiling– These are 2 hills that can be found south of China Wall.
 These are not overly busy hills that are not usually visited as much as the other destinations.
+They both are located almost due south of China wall.
 The Dunes located between China Wall and here are very choppy and hard to get into a nice smooth line.
-They leave you typically traveling at slower speeds and you really have to choose you line as there are many witches eyes and drop offs.
+They leave you typically traveling at slower speeds and you really have to choose you line as there are many drop offs, witches eyes, and very soft sand.

-The Drags-This usually starts in the afternoons around 2-3pm and goes till sunset located by Pad 1 on Gecko rd.
+The Drags-This usually starts in the afternoons around 2-3pm and goes till sunset located by Pad 1/Ranger station on Gecko rd.
 This area people will line up on both sides and watch people race down through the middle.
-This is where you will see sandcars traveling upwards of 150mph in the sand.
-A lot of people will line up and run through and challenge as many people as they can.
-BE CAREFUL as this is usually where the rangers and police set up to pull people over for violations of the rules.
-Make sure your registration and flags are visible to help avoid LEO interaction.
-In recent years many people now avoid the Drags and choose to go to The Ledge (sunset hill) to take in the glamis sunset.
+This is where you will see sand cars traveling upwards of 150mph.
+Sit her long enough on a busy weekend and you will see just about everything run through from their rental car to a school bus racing thru the drags.
+On a side note BE CAREFUL as this is usually where all the rangers and police swarm like bees to pull people over for violations of the rules.
+Make sure your registration and flags are visible to help avoid Law Enforcement interaction.
+In recent years many people now avoid the Drags, due to all the rangers, and choose to go to The Ledge (sunset hill) to take in the glamis sunset.

 September sunset with no one in Glamis

-The Ledge (Sunset hill)– This has been a destination for our group the early 2000’s although it has gotten more popular as the years have passed.
+The Ledge (Sunset hill)– This has been a destination for our group since the early 2000’s although it has gotten more popular as the years have passed.
 This is located on one of the tallest dunes just south or Osbourne lookout and happens to face west allowing for a gorgeous red and orange sunset view.
-Space is limited and on busy weekend it will spill onto the dune tops around.
-If you want to avoid the chaos/Police of the drags and like a nice chill sunset with cold refreshments this is your spot.
+Space is limited and on busy weekend it will spill onto the dune tops around. it is a good place to go to avoid the chaos/Police of the drags.
+Not many things in life are better than a nice chill Glamis sunset with cold refreshments and good friends.
 A definite must one of the nights you are in Glamis.

 Nighttime at Oldsmobile Hill

-Duners Diner– Located off Highway 8 in the south just by the border in the Gordons Wells part of the Imperial Sand dunes This is a long 20+ mi trip south of Glamis.
-It is a full restaurant and bar with a bloody Mary bar on the weekends and food like the Duner Burger.
-This is a good place to stop and fill your belly.
+Duners Diner– Located off Highway 8 in the south just by the border in the Gordons Wells part of the Imperial Sand dunes.
+This is a long 20+ mi trip from Gecko rd south of Glamis down to interstate 8.
+Duners diner is a full restaurant and full bar with food like the Duner Burger or club sandwich which are both good.
+This is a good place to stop to re-hydrate and fill your belly.
 There is no gas available here so plan accordingly to make sure you can make it back on gas in your vehicle.
-DO NOT CARRY A GAS JUG IN THE BACK BED OF A SXS!!
+DO NOT CARRY A GAS JUG IN THE BACK BED OF A SXS!! typically open on the weekends during the season and some days during the week on holiday weeks like thanksgiving and new years.
+Check their Facebook as they usually post operating hours.
+When you are done here you can travel across the bridge and check out the Border wall that is just about a half mile from freeway.
+Once you cross the bridge you are now into the buttercup area of the imperial sand dunes.
+It is were the scenes from star wars were shot for Return of the Jedi.
+You can also see the last remnants of the plank road that was laid down in the late 30’s 40’s to make a faster way to San Diego from Phoenix.

 Similar Posts